CS-2053-2026/Labs/Lab-3/lab-3.md

 To make this brick act as solid ground, it needs a collision shape.

-Expand the physics layer options until you see the zoomed-in tile view.
+Expand the physics layer options _(in "select" -- not the inspector)_ until you see the zoomed-in tile view.
 Open the menu (*three dots*) and select: **Reset to default tile shape**

 This creates a full square collision polygon for the tile.